-Reversed: Lack of long-term vision, limited success or reward
+REVERSED: Lack of long-term vision, limited success or reward.

-The Seven of Pentacles indicates that if you have been working extra hard or putting in extra effort into something challenging and important for the last few months, and this is likely to come to a culmination.
+If you have been working hard or putting the extra effort into something challenging and important for the last few months, the endeavour or project is near its culmination.
+Rest assured, your hard work will pay off.
 You are likely to see financial or other tangible rewards for all of your hard work.